Community Partnerships and Plans

 The Youth Summit Report 2015 contains key recommendations to be undertaken by stakeholders over a 2 year period and is monitored by Hawkesbury Youth Interagency and Council.

-In August and September 2012, Hawkesbury City Council organised some workshops to consult with people with a disability and disability service providers about the issues facing people with a disability living in the City of Hawkesbury.
-The purpose of the workshops was to provide input into the preparation, by Council, of the Hawkesbury Access and Inclusion Plan.
-The Hawkesbury Access and Inclusion Plan 2014 – 2017 identifies actions to be undertaken by Council and implementation of the Plan is monitored by Hawkesbury Access and Inclusion Advisory Committee.
+In March and April 2017, Hawkesbury City Council facilitated forums and focus groups to consult with people with a disability and disability service providers about the issues facing people with a disability living in the City of Hawkesbury.
+The purpose of the workshops was to provide input into the preparation, by Council, of the Hawkesbury Disability Inclusion Action Plan.
+The Hawkesbury Disability Inclusion Action Plan 2017 - 2021 identifies actions to be undertaken by Council and implementation of the Plan is monitored by Hawkesbury Access and Inclusion Advisory Committee.

 Hawkesbury Mobility Plan